Advertising Boxes: an Unconventional Marketing Concept

 Advertising Boxes: Marketing tactics

-Branded pizza box marketing is an advertisement strategy in which a company uses surprise and/or unconventional interactions in order to promote a product or service.
-The core principle of the branded pizza box approach is to surprise consumers with unexpected activities in order to draw their attention to the advertising message.
+Branded pizza advertising boxes is an advertisement strategy in which a company uses surprise and/or unconventional interactions in order to promote a product or service.
+The core principle of the branded pizza advertising boxes approach is to surprise consumers with unexpected activities in order to draw their attention to the advertising message.
 Surprise leads to a change in the cognitive activation.
 The placement of advertising in unusual and unexpected places often with unconventional methods and being first or only ad execution to do so.
 Thus type of message leads to enhanced assimilation of the message.

 Advertising boxes: how does it work?